RyanKennon/Northwind-Sales-Dashboard/README.md

 ## Next Steps

 With more time, this dashboard could be extended with a dedicated page for employee or shipping performance, drill-through pages for individual customers or categories, or a year/category slicer to let users filter the whole dashboard interactively rather than relying solely on cross-filtering.
-This dashboard also sets up the next project in this portfolio series, an end-to-end analysis combining data cleaning, analysis, and visualization into a single workflow.
+This project is the second step in a broader data analytics portfolio, followed by an end-to-end analysis applying these skills to a new, messier real-world dataset.

 ---

 ⬅️ **Previous project:** [Northwind SQL Business Analysis](https://github.com/RyanKennon/sql-business-analysis-northwind)

-➡️ **Next project:** End-to-End Data Analysis Project (coming soon)